nsmsn/personal-site-v2/src/now.md

 ---
-layout: layouts/page.njk
+layout: layouts/now.njk
 title: /now
 templateClass: tmpl-page
 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2021-02-21">Feb.
-21, 2021</time></small>
+<small class="timestamp">Updated <time datetime="2021-02-23">Feb.
+23, 2021</time></small>

 ## Lockdown

-Since the coronavirus pandemic is continuing to rage across the United States, I’m living in a state of semi-lockdown this winter and mainly working from home.
-I’m staving off cabin fever with a few home improvement projects and working on my personal site once more after a dormant period.
+Since the coronavirus pandemic is continuing to rage across the United States, I’m sheltering in place this winter and mainly working from home.
+I’m resisting doomscrolling and fighting off boredom by working on my personal site once more after a dormant period.
 [Follow along with my redesign posts](/tags/redesign/).

 ## Learning

-In the coming year, I am hoping to revisit each core web technology (HTML, CSS, JavaScript) and learn this medium with more breadth and depth.
+This year, I am honing my web skills by revisiting each core web technology (HTML, CSS, JavaScript) and re-learning this medium with more breadth and depth.
 I am also exploring [certification as an accessibility professional](https://www.accessibilityassociation.org/certification).

 ## Reading

-I am continuing the Nick Simson tradition of reading one printed book 📖 , one ebook 📱, and one audiobook 🎧 simultaneously.
+The days are starting to get longer, and so are the books.
 Here are my current titles:

-- <a href="http://www.worldcat.org/oclc/1029245735"><i>Black reconstruction in America</i></a> by W.E.B.&nbsp;Du&nbsp;Bois 🎧
+- <a href="http://www.worldcat.org/oclc/1029245735"><i>Black Reconstruction in America</i></a> by W.E.B.&nbsp;Du&nbsp;Bois 🎧

 - <a href="https://www.worldcat.org/title/mason-and-dixon/oclc/243705730"><i>Mason and Dixon</i></a> by Thomas&nbsp;Pynchon 📱